 When I was in my Junior year at the U.S. Air Force Academy, I was invited to attend an assessment to become an Officer in the Tactical Air Control Party (TACP) community.
-This small, elite community which falls under Air Force Special Warfare was my dream job, and the only thing standing between me and entering the training pipeline after graduation was a five-day gauntlet pushing our physical, mental, and emotional capacities to the limit.
+This small, elite community that falls under Air Force Special Warfare was my dream job, and the only thing standing between me and entering the training pipeline after graduation was a five-day gauntlet pushing our physical, mental, and emotional capacities to the limit.
 Everything I had done in my first three years at the Academy was with this singular goal in mind.
 I was ready.

 At the beginning of the week, I stood alongside dozens of other TACP Officer hopefuls as we were introduced to our Cadre – the team of roughly a dozen experienced operators who would be putting us through the wringer in the coming week.

 The lead instructor listed off the accolades of his Cadre team – Bronze Stars, Silver Stars, Purple Hearts, and decades of collective combat experience among them.
 We were then told something that we probably should have understood inherently, but which had not registered in my mind up until that point.

 “Those of you who are selected will someday lead these men in combat.”

 The Cadre, a mixture of Officers and enlisted men, were very intentionally hand-picked so they could screen us not just to work alongside them but to lead them.
 Every single one of them was an A-Player, and they had no interest in wasting their time with those of us who weren’t capable of leading them effectively.
 There was no ego among the Cadre, no concern that they’d be hiring someone who could someday out-perform them – in fact, that was the goal.